-Using the tools of Catholic Biblical interpretation and speculative theology, this paper will explore what the duties of the Peterine Ministry are, based upon the two confessions Simon Peter made about himself, and one confession that Jesus Christ made about Simon Peter.
+Using the tools of Catholic Biblical interpretation and speculative theology, this paper will explore the Peterine Ministry’s duties based upon the two confessions Simon Peter made about himself and one confession that Jesus Christ made about Simon Peter.

-In all four Gospel accounts Jesus appears to His Apostles as a group and then deigns to give them a mission which is to encompass the duties of the Church He established to proclaim the Gospel, celebrate the Sacraments, and perform works of charity.
-In Matthew, Jesus seems to point the first two of those duties in saying, “Go, therefore, and make disciples of all nations, baptizing them in the name of the father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you.”[i]
-The longer of ending of Mark has a similar version, with the caveat of sings that will accompany those who “believe”.[ii]
+In all four Gospel accounts, Jesus appears to His Apostles as a group and then deigns to give them a mission, which is to encompass the duties of the Church He established to proclaim the Gospel, celebrate the Sacraments, and perform works of charity.
+In Matthew, Jesus seems to point the first two of those duties in saying, “Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you.”[i]
+The longer ending of Mark has a similar version, with the caveat of signs that will accompany those who “believe”.[ii]

-In Luke Jesus sends the Apostles out with the promise of the God the Father to preach repentance (proclaim) and forgiveness of sins (Sacraments of healing) to all the nations, beginning in Jerusalem.[iii]
-John’s narrative on commission of cooperation also seems to point to the Sacraments of healing, when Jesus breathed on the Apostles who were gathered “and said to them, “Receive the holy Spirit.
+In Luke, Jesus sends the Apostles out with the promise of God the Father to preach repentance (proclaim) and forgiveness of sins (Sacraments of healing) to all the nations, beginning in Jerusalem.[iii]
+John’s narrative on commission of cooperation also seems to point to the Sacraments of healing, when Jesus breathed on the Apostles who were gathered “and said to them, “Receive the Holy Spirit.
 Whose sins you forgive are forgiven them, and whose sins you retain are retained.”[iv]

 What is clearly inferred out of Jesus’ commissions is that this is an ongoing work that will naturally extend beyond the lifespan of the Apostles.
 That is, these tasks to preach the whole world, forgive sins, and baptize are things that don’t have an immediate conclusion.
 For, the more of the world will be discovered, new sins will have to be forgiven, and new life will have to be baptized.